CITE 2013 speakers + moderators

 Doug is responsible for research into Consumerization and the Employee.
 His focus is on the intersection of strategy, business operations and technology.
 Doug co-authored the book The Networked Supply Chain: Applying Breakthrough BPM Technology to Meet Relentless Customer Demands.
 Doug’s point of view on consumer privacy was published in Wilson Quarterly, the journal of the Woodrow Wilson International Center for Scholars.

-Senior Analyst Tom Petrocelli covers the Social Enterprise for ESG.
-He has more than 27 years of experience in technology, technical marketing, and management.
+Tom Petrocelli is an experienced marketing, technology, and business executive with 29 years in the computer technology industry.
+He was most recently the Senior Analyst, Social Enterprise at Enterprise Strategy Group where he covered social collaboration, social media, and the impact of social, mobile, and cloud on the software industry.
 Tom is the author of the book Data Protection and Information Lifecycle Management as well as many articles and two blogs dealing with technology and business.

 Chief Technology & Solutions Architect